WPRanger/wp-permissions/readme.txt

 * Nobody asked a question yet

 == Changelog ==

+= 0.7.0
+* Added TableTools to Datatables for download of tables

 = 0.6.2 =
 * Had to add closing PHP statement because of update plugin